Best Things to Do on Plum Island, MA | Beaches, Birding & Lobster Rolls

 Things to Do on Plum Island in Summer

-A delicious and complimentary breakfast at Blue arrives right at your door.
+A delicious, complimentary breakfast from Blue arrives right at your door.

 Fueled from breakfast, my plan for the day was to explore Plum Island’s beautiful great outdoors, but first, I had to get in a few more minutes of beach time.
 Views like this don’t come my way every day…